top of page

 How does Acorns Work?

-For only $3/month, Acorns helps you invest money by rounding up to the nearest dollar on all your purchases.
+Acorns cost $3/month (for the personal plan and $5/month for the family plan), either plan helps you invest money by rounding up to the nearest dollar on all your purchases.
 For example, if you were to spend $52.
 65 at the grocery store, Acorns would round up and invest 35 cents for you.
 Every time you make a purchase and round up that money is invested into an exchange-traded fund (ETF) that you select.
 ETFs are really just a bunch of stocks in one big bundle.

 This is the core feature that drove Acorns' early success and separated them from their competition in the space.
 Since that original feature was built Acorns has expanded its feature set for those that want to take their investing to another level.